 How do I create an individualized major?

-1. Meet with a program advisor (Michael Cunningham or Monica van Beusekom) as early as possible.
-This advising meeting will allow you to learn more about the program and assess whether your interests are best met through an individualized major.
+1. Meet with a program advisor (Ken Cormier or Michael Cunningham) as early as possible.
+This meeting will help you to learn more about the program and assess whether your interests are best met through an individualized major.

 2. Enroll in our one-credit gateway course, UNIV 2600 Individualized Study Across Academic Disciplines.
-This course will guide you through the application process and introduce you to how knowledge is organized in the university and to the opportunities and challenges of taking an interdisciplinary approach to learning.
-Students who are unable to enroll in UNIV 2600 (e.g. second-semester juniors) must seek consent from IISP staff to prepare an application without taking UNIV 2600.
+This course will introduce you to the organization of knowledge at the university and the challenges of taking an interdisciplinary approach to learning, and will guide you through the application process.